FDU-VTS/DRTiD/README.md

 Usages: YourUsages About This Data Set

-## Dataset Structure
+### Dataset Structure

-## Instructions
+### Instructions

 An DR open access dataset for research only.

-By using the DRTiD dataset, you are obliged to reference at least one of the following papers:
+By using the DRTiD dataset, you are obliged to reference the following paper: